epstabler/star/python/README.md

 See umbutts/ for example grammars, and umbutts/\*Star\* for *- and +- extended examples.
 \*-extended U transducer rules can apply to any number of children.
-This is in effect a kind of polymorphism: the function defined by these rules can operate on nodes labeled X regardless of its arity.
+This is in effect a kind of polymorphism: the function defined by these rules can operate on nodes labeled X regardless of arity.
 This *-extension is implemented by putting subtrees into a variable which is tested in a Boolean "condition" on the rule.
 The implementation is currently not enforcing restrictions on the definition of those condiitons, but when conditions conform to the standard definition of * or +, the ubutt is finite state.

-Note how the examples are pretty-printed strings that are parsed into a list of rules, where each rule is a 4-tuple (treeIn, treeOut, conditions, weight).

-The conditions are boolean tests on bound variables in the rules, conditions that use only builtin Python operations, so ``'True'`` is the empty condition.
-The conditions are represented as strings to facilitate binding of variables, and then they are evaluated with Python's `eval(conditions, bindings)` function.
-For details, see code and comments.
+The conditions are (string representations of) boolean tests on bound variables in the rules, conditions that use only builtin Python operations, so ``'True'`` is the empty condition.
+With conditions as strings, we can bind the variables, and then evaluate with

-For VERBOSE output, set ``VERBOSE = True`` in ``ubutt.py``

-NLTK does not need to be loaded to use this code, unless you want graphical displays of trees.
-(In that case, if you don't already have NLTK, ``pip install nltk``).
+Python's `eval(conditions, bindings)`.

 ## OT via composition and pruning: ot.py